 Georgii Ivanovich Gurdjieff

 Georgii Ivanovich Gurdjieff (circa 1866-1949) is a controversial figure variously described as an occultist, mystic, and charlatan.
 His early life is obscure.
 He was born at Alexandropol (Gumri), a Russian garrison town in Armenia.
-Gurdjieff has been described as an Armenian Greek; his mother was Armenian, and in this respect he was reared to beliefs of Armenian Christianity.
-His father Giorgios Giorgiades was a Greek, a cattle herdsman who also functioned as an ashokh or bardic poet.
-The paternal legacy was complex, in that the bardic repertory of Giorgiades extended to the Turkic oral tradition of Caucasia, in which strong Islamic elements figured.
-The bardic recitals have been viewed as a strong influence upon the young Gurdjieff.
+An Armenian Greek, he was reared to beliefs of Armenian Christianity.
+His father Giorgios Giorgiades, a Greek cattle herdsman, also functioned as an ashokh or bardic poet.
+The repertory of Giorgiades extended to the Turkic oral tradition of Caucasia, in which strong Islamic elements figured.
+The bardic recitals are viewed as a strong influence upon the young Gurdjieff.

 This entity does not gain secure factual profile until his move to the big cities of Western Russia in 1912.
-Gurdjieff’s legendary early career was described by himself in terms regarded by some as a mixture of fact and storytelling, and by others as sheer parable (see Inventors of Gurdjieff).
+Gurdjieff’s legendary early career was described, by himself, in terms now regarded as a mixture of fact and storytelling, and by some as sheer parable (see Inventors of Gurdjieff).
 He is associated with Sufi dervish and Tibetan Buddhist environments.
-Gurdjieff claimed to have visited Tibet, making much of his encounter with the Sarmoung monastery, an obscure venue in Central Asia to which he attributed his deepest inspiration.
+Gurdjieff claimed to have visited Tibet, making much of his encounter with the Sarmoung monastery, an obscure location in Central Asia to which he attributed his deepest inspiration.
 He became mistakenly identified with “secret agents” working in the Tibetan political sector; for instance, Lama Aghwan Dordjieff (d.1938) was a completely separate entity, despite the confusing account relayed by Rom Landau.

 Gurdjieff moved from Central Asia to Moscow and St. Petersburg (Petrograd).
-That same year of 1912, he married (or partnered) Julia Ostrowska (d.1926), a Polish woman.
-He conducted group meetings in both cities, expressing a teaching that has become well known via the reporting of his Russian disciple Piotr D. Ouspensky (d.1947), a writer and lecturer associated with the Theosophical Society.
+That same year of 1912, he married Julia Ostrowska (d.1926), a Polish woman.
+He conducted group meetings in both cities, expressing themes now well known via the reporting of his Russian disciple Piotr D. Ouspensky (d.1947), a writer and lecturer associated with the Theosophical Society.
 Ouspensky at first assumed that Gurdjieff was just another occultist, of whom there were many at this time.
-He afterwards altered his assessment, and viewed Gurdjieff’s tuition in terms of an “unknown teaching.”
+He afterwards altered his assessment, viewing Gurdjieff’s tuition in terms of an “unknown teaching.”
 Ouspensky’s book on the subject (In Search of the Miraculous) has been very influential.

-A basic teaching of Gurdjieff was that man is mechanical and effectively asleep in relation to real life.
-He asserted that most men cannot develop or progress; the process involved is so difficult that progress is ordinarily impossible.
-He claimed to provide a means of achieving this development via the Fourth Way, an approach that departs from established religious routes of expression.
-Ouspensky was much impressed by this concept (and later used the phrase “fourth way” more intensively than his teacher); he left the Theosophical Society and aligned himself with Gurdjieff.
-After a few years however, a rift commenced to show, and Ouspensky eventually opted to become a teacher of what he had learned from Gurdjieff.
+A basic teaching of Gurdjieff emerges: man is mechanical and effectively asleep in relation to real life.
+He asserted that most men cannot develop or progress; the process involved is so difficult that advancement is ordinarily impossible.
+He claimed to provide a means of achieving this development via the Fourth Way, an approach departing from established religious routes.
+Ouspensky was much impressed by this concept (and later used the phrase “fourth way” more intensively than his inspirer); he left the Theosophical Society to align himself with Gurdjieff.
+After a few years however, a rift commenced to show.
+Ouspensky eventually opted to become a teacher of what he had learned from Gurdjieff.

 Meanwhile, the First World War and the Bolshevik Revolution caused chaos in Russia.
 Gurdjieff then retreated south, staying at Essentuki, a town adjoining the Caucasus.
-In August 1918, he made a carefully planned departure, in the face of the civil war that had arisen.
-On the pretext of an archaeological field study, he led a party of his followers (but not including Ouspensky) across the Caucasus in very dangerous conditions.
+In August 1918, he made a carefully planned departure, in the face of civil war.
+On the pretext of an archaeological field study, he led a party of his followers (without Ouspensky) across the Caucasus in very dangerous conditions.
 They reached the port of Sochi, where a number of them defected.
 Gurdjieff and five companions moved on to reach the safety of Tbilisi (Tiflis) in Georgia.

 Gurdjieff now created his Institute for the Harmonious Development of Man.
-He had commenced to choreograph the “sacred dances,” an activity said to be “based on movements and gestures which had been handed down by tradition and paintings in Thibetan [sic] monasteries where he had been” (quote from Carl Bechofer-Roberts, Journey Through Georgia).
+He had commenced to choreograph the “sacred dances,” an activity said to be “based on movements and gestures which had been handed down by tradition and paintings in Thibetan [sic] monasteries where he had been” (quote from C. E. Bechofer Roberts, Journey Through Georgia).

 Further political unrest caused Gurdjieff to move to Constantinople (Istanbul) in 1920.
 That city was flooded with Russian refugees at this period.
 A temporary reconcilement occurred between Gurdjieff and Ouspensky, who had gained his own group of Russian students.
 Together, they made several visits to the Mevlevi dervishes.
 However, they departed in different directions.
 Gurdjieff went to Germany, where his plans met with obstruction.
 Ouspensky moved to England, where he commenced a successful role as a lecturer on the “Work,” as Gurdjieff themes became known.